 Validation and verification are independent procedures that are often used together for checking that a product, service, or system meets requirements and specifications and that it fulfills its intended purpose.
 Verification denotes precision whereas validation indicates the value of the end or final product.

-Both your content and IA will evolve over time to meet the demands of your users.
+Both your content and intranet information architecture will evolve over time to meet the demands of your users.
 The IA needs to grow and change as new content is added or removed from the intranet.

 Here are some simple validation and verification steps to ensure you are getting the most of your new site: